regolith-linux/regolith-desktop-website/content/_index.md

 {{< /tab >}}
 {{< tab "Other..." >}}

-Other options are available and documented in the [package repository for Regolith](https://github.com/regolith-linux/voulage), including support for `arm64` based systems.
+Other options are available and documented in the [package repository for Regolith](https://github.com/regolith-linux/voulage), including support for `arm64`-based systems.

 {{< /tab >}}
 {{< /tabs >}}